qiime2/amplicon-docs/docs/explanations/getting-started.md

 There is no microbiome-specific functionality (or even bioinformatics-specific functionality) in the QIIME 2 Framework.
 Rather all of the analysis functionality comes in the form of *plugins* to the framework.
-That includes analytic functionality in the amplicon distribution.

-Plugins define actions, which are steps in an analysis workflow.
+Plugins define actions, which are the individual commands that you'll run in an analysis workflow.
-For example, the `q2-feature-table` plugin defines the actions listed [here](../references/plugin-reference/plugins/feature-table/index).
+For example, the `q2-feature-table` plugin, which is included in the amplicon distribution, defines the actions listed [here](../references/plugin-reference/plugins/feature-table/index).
 If you did't have the `q2-feature-table` plugin installed, you wouldn't have access to those actions.

 Another thing to know about plugins is that anyone can create and distribute them.
 This is what makes QIIME 2 **extensible**.
-For example, if a graduate student develops some new analysis functionality that they want to use with QIIME 2, they can create their own QIIME 2 plugin[^developing-plugins].
+For example, if a student develops new analysis functionality that they want to use with QIIME 2, they can create their own QIIME 2 plugin[^developing-plugins].
-If they want others to be able to use it, they can distribute that plugin on the [QIIME 2 Library](https://library.qiime2.org), or through any means that they choose.
+If they want others to be able to use it, they can distribute that plugin on the [QIIME 2 Library](https://library.qiime2.org), or through any other means that they choose.

 (getting-started:artifact-classes)=
 ### Artifact classes

-All QIIME 2 Artifacts are assigned exactly one *artifact class*, which includes a semantic description of the data (its *semantic type*) and the file format that is used to store it inside of the `.qza` file.
+All QIIME 2 artifacts are assigned exactly one *artifact class*, which indicates the semantics of the data (its *semantic type*) and the file format that is used to store it inside of the `.qza` file.
-When you see Artifacts (or inputs or outputs) described with terms that look like `Phyogeny[Rooted]` or `Phylogeny[Unrooted]`, that is the artifact's Artifact Class.
+When you see artifacts (or inputs or outputs to an action) described with terms that look like `Phyogeny[Rooted]` or `Phylogeny[Unrooted]`, that is the Artifact Class.

-Artifact classes were developed to help users avoid misusing actions, and to discover new methods.
+Artifact classes were developed to help users avoid misusing actions, and to help them discover new methods.
-For example, if an action should only be applied to a rooted phylogenetic tree, the developer of that action can annotate its input as `Phyogeny[Rooted]`.
+For example, if an action should only be applied to a rooted phylogenetic tree, the developer of that action should annotate its input as `Phylogeny[Rooted]`.
-This will ensure that if a user mistakenly tries to provide an unrooted phylogenetic tree, QIIME 2 can error out and help the user avoid making a mistake that might waste time or create a misleading result.
+This will ensure that if a user mistakenly tries to provide an unrooted phylogenetic tree, QIIME 2 can error to help the user avoid making a mistake that might waste time or create a misleading result.
-If another action can take a rooted or an unrooted phylogenetic tree, that input would be annotated as `Phyogeny[Rooted | Unrooted]`.
+If another action can take a rooted or an unrooted phylogenetic tree, that input would be annotated as `Phylogeny[Rooted | Unrooted]`.

 In graphical QIIME 2 interfaces, it's possible to view the available actions based on what Artifact Class(es) they accept as input.
 This can allow a user to query the system with questions like "What actions are available to apply to a rooted phylogenetic tree?", or "What actions are available to create a rooted phylogenetic tree from an unrooted phylogenetic tree?".